 Infections of dogs with L. icterohemorrhagiae and L. canicola are uncommon in areas where widespread vaccination of dogs is routine.
-Outbreaks of the disease are still seen from time to time, these may now involve newer serovars of Leptospira.
+Outbreaks of the disease are still seen from time to time.
+As mentioned above, these may now involve newer serovars of Leptospira.
 New vaccines have been recently developed to protect dogs against the four most prevalent serovars.